 “Aftercare is the most important thing our clients can do to help their piercings heal quickly and safely,” says Siple.
 “The less the piercings are touched, the faster they heal.”

-Aftercare for a double ear piercing may seem like extra effort, considering you have to do it twice, but you can clean both piercings at the same time, so it won’t actually require more time.
+Aftercare for a double ear piercing may seem like extra effort, considering you have to do it twice, but you can clean both piercings at the same time, so it won’t actually require more elbow grease.
 The best way to take care of your piercing is to first wash your hands to ensure they’re as sterile as possible.
-Then, saturate a cotton ball with a sterile saline solution or fill a small container for a salt soak.
-If you go for the cotton ball route, gently press it to the front and back of both piercings while squeezing the cotton to release the saline solution.
-If soaking it, rest it gently in the solution for a few minutes until the piercings are saturated.
+Then, saturate a sterile gauze pad with a saline solution or fill a small container for a salt soak.
+If you use the pad method, gently press it on the front and back of both piercings while squeezing the cotton to release the saline solution.
+If you'd prefer to just soak the piercing, rest it gently in the solution for a few minutes until the piercings are saturated.

 "The key is avoid touching and manipulating the earring, as this will cause additional irritation and delay wound healing," say Tiffany Wang, PA-C and James Y. Wang, MD from Metropolis Dermatology.

 Side Effects of Piercing